piotrlaczkowski/keras-data-processor/docs/distribution_aware_encoder.md

 ### Basic Usage

-The capability only works with numerical features!
+The Distribution-Aware Encoder works seamlessly (and only) with numerical features.
+Enable it by setting `use_distribution_aware=True` in the `PreprocessingModel`.

 ```python
 from kdp.processor import PreprocessingModel